kinhong/OpenLabeler/README.md

 *Note: This is currently an experimental feature.*

-OpenLabeler can be used to start/stop a training process in TensorFlow within a [Docker](https://www.docker.com) container.
-Containers with [TensorFlow](https://www.tensorflow.org/install/docker) and [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) dependencies have been pre-built for your convenience.
+OpenLabeler can be used to start/stop a training process in TensorFlow running inside a [Docker](https://www.docker.com) container.
+Containers with [TensorFlow 2](https://www.tensorflow.org/install/docker) and [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) dependencies have been pre-built for your convenience.
 To use this feature:

 1. [Install Docker](https://docs.docker.com/install) on your host machine
 2. *Windows only* Open Docker > Settings > General and check "Expose daemon on tcp://localhost:2375 without TLS"
 3. *Windows only* Create a `<home>\.docker-java.properties` file.
 Add a `DOCKER_HOST=tcp://localhost:2375 entry`.
 See [reference](https://github.com/docker-java/docker-java)
-4. Choose a pre-built, `kinhong/openlabeler:latest-py3` or `kinhong/openlabeler:latest-gpu-py3`, [docker image](https://cloud.docker.com/repository/docker/kinhong/openlabeler/tags) from [Docker Hub](https://hub.docker.com/) and pull it to your docker host
+4. Choose a pre-built, `kinhong/openlabeler:tf-2.3.1` or `kinhong/openlabeler:tf-2.3.1-gpu`, [docker image](https://cloud.docker.com/repository/docker/kinhong/openlabeler/tags) from [Docker Hub](https://hub.docker.com/) and pull it to your docker host
-5. Download a base model from the [TensorFlow Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for transfer learning
+5. Download a base model from the [TensorFlow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) for transfer learning
 6. Configure the Training Preference settings (and add the label map entries)
 ![Train Preferences](assets/pref-train.png)
 7. You can then start, stop, continue, restart training, or export the inference graph

 ## Shortcut Keys

-The following shortcut keys are supported:
+OpenLabeler supports the following shortcut keys:

 | Key Combination  | Action
 | ------------- | -------------